 The School will not do anything that may jeopardise a police investigation.
-As soon as sufficient concern exists that a child is suffering or is likely to suffer harm/significant harm, the DSL or staff member will refer the matter immediately to the local authority children's social care services and the police if it is appropriate (and in any event within 24 hours of disclosure or suspicion of abuse), without further investigation within the School.
+As soon as sufficient concern exists that a child is suffering or is likely to suffer harm/significant harm, the DSL or staff member will refer the matter immediately to the local authority children's social care services, children's reception team (CRT) and the police if it is appropriate (and in any event within 24 hours of disclosure or suspicion of abuse), without further investigation within the School.